Argel-Tal/Argel-Tal-Handy-Code/PowerBI/PowerBI publishing guide.md

 While it is possible to supply external partners with raw/sanitised data, it risks that data being taken and mis-represented or shared without our knowledge.
 To avoid this, raw/sanitised data releases should be avoided unless absolutely required.

-- For example, Diabetes Australia has a number of complex process interactions, caveats and business rules around what counts as _X_ for various purposes, so data summarisations should be done in-house where possible, to ensure the data is presented and interpretted correctly.
+- For example, YOUR AGENCY has a number of complex process interactions, caveats and business rules around what counts as _X_ for various purposes, so data summarisations should be done in-house where possible, to ensure the data is presented and interpretted correctly.

-__Additionally, Diabetes Australia holds a great deal of personally identifying information (PII) and private/sensitive medical data, so the release method and audience must be carefully considered__, including security in-transit.
-Even data with identifiers and obvious personal information like names, e-mails and addresses removed can still be identifying, due to the number of demographic factors captured throughout Diabetes Australia datamarts:
+__Additionally, YOUR AGENCY holds a great deal of personally identifying information (PII) and private/sensitive medical data, so the release method and audience must be carefully considered__, including security in-transit.
+Even data with identifiers and obvious personal information like names, e-mails and addresses removed can still be identifying, due to the number of demographic factors captured throughout YOUR AGENCY datamarts:

 > It's important researchers are aware that data that is not obviously sensitive (no names or dates of birth for example) or that has been de-identified, can become sensitive through triangulation or data linkage.
 >